Scientific Instruments — Set 2

 Correct Answer: D. Galvanometer

-A galvanometer is a sensitive instrument that detects and measures small electrical currents.
-It works by the deflection of a needle caused by a magnetic field.
-It can be converted into an ammeter or voltmeter by adding resistors.
+• **Galvanometer** = A galvanometer is a highly sensitive instrument that detects and measures very small electric currents by deflecting a needle in a magnetic field. • **bridge circuits** — It is used in Wheatstone bridge circuits for precise resistance measurements and can be converted into an ammeter or voltmeter by adding resistors. • 💡 Wrong-option analysis: Wattmeter: measures electric power in watts; Ammeter: measures larger currents (milliamperes and above); Voltmeter: measures potential difference in volts.

 Which instrument is used to determine the altitude of an aircraft?